Hornan7/Cardano-Constitution-MVG/README.md

 ## Article IX

 The Ratification of ("Update to the Constitution") governance action, shall be sufficient for the Establishment of this Constitution between the Governance Bodies so ratifying the Same.

-## TO ADD Later 1

-The enumeration in the Constitution of certain rights should not be interpreted as denying or denigrating other rights retained by the people of the community.

-## TO ADD later 2

-No person shall, at any time, through the Governance protocol or a hard-fork, take control or block, without the consent of the owner, the assets thereof, but in a manner that will be prescribed by the law of the owner's country which shall not modify the Cardano blockchain protocol in any way.

 > **Note**
 >